Skip to content

 Abortion

-• you have already given birth to four children
+• you have already given birth to four children.

 If you are a minor and want an abortion, you do not need your parents’ permission for it.
 Nevertheless, it is often a good idea to talk about it with your parents.
 If you choose not to, the health care professionals are under the obligation of secrecy.

-Abortion is performed either with medication or by surgery.
 Surgery is usually performed under anaesthesia, after which you will have to stay at the hospital for a few hours.

 Two to four weeks after the abortion, you will have a follow-up examination at the health and social services centre.